UmarAhmed/Modeling-Snakes-and-Ladders/README.md

-Used a Monte Carlo simulation to analyze the statistics and probabilites of a game of snakes and ladders.
+Used Markov chains and a Monte Carlo simulation to analyze the statistics and probabilites of a game of snakes and ladders for a math project.